Reusable Bag Ordinance

 Paper bags also have a negative environmental impact.
 The Final Program Environmental Impact Report (FEIR) states that paper bags may “have greater impacts related to air quality, greenhouse gas emissions, water quality (from manufacturing) than plastic bags if the same quantity is used.”

-To address the environmental impacts of single-use plastic bags, and encourage shoppers to use reusable bags, we will be joining our County, Belmont, Brisbane, Burlingame, Colma, Daly City, East Palo Alto, Foster City, Half Moon Bay, Menlo Park, Pacifica, Portola Valley, Redwood City, San Bruno, San Carlos, San Mateo, South San Francisco, and Woodside in implementing a regional reusable bag ordinance.
+To address the environmental impacts of single-use plastic bags, and encourage shoppers to use reusable bags, we joined our County, Belmont, Brisbane, Burlingame, Colma, Daly City, East Palo Alto, Foster City, Half Moon Bay, Menlo Park, Pacifica, Portola Valley, San Bruno, San Carlos, San Mateo, South San Francisco, and Woodside in implementing a regional reusable bag ordinance.
 (Millbrae implemented in 2012.)

 On March 25, 2013, the Redwood City Council unanimously voted to adopt the reusable bag ordinance.
 (See press release).
-Implementation in Redwood City begins October 1, 2013.
+Implementation in Redwood City began October 1, 2013.

 Below are some materials businesses throughout the County have posted by their cash registers to help educate residents on the guidelines of the reusable bag ordinance: